jamessaslow/dwave-leap-qubos/README.md

 This project contains several Jupyter Notebook (.ipynb) files containing worked-out examples of how to use DWave's API in solving a variety of QUBO problems

-# 1) Simple LUBO Example.ipynb
+<h2>1) Simple LUBO Example.ipynb <\h2>
-   - An Introduction to solving Linear Unconstrained Binary Optimization Problems
+   - An Introduction to Solving Linear Unconstrained Binary Optimization Problems
    - A simple LUBO is formulated as an arbitrary math problem & solved both analytically and with DWave solvers
-# 2) Subset Sum Problem Example.ipynb
+2) Subset Sum Problem Example.ipynb
    - The Subset Sum Problem (SSP) is formally introduced as a practical application of a LUBO problem
    - SSP is modified from its usual form to find the subset that extremizes the target sum amount
    - Solved with brute-force search & QUBO implementation in DWave's hybrid solver